6 min read

 Over-extraction is intentional

-Scrybe is tuned to over-extract rather than miss things.
-Expect some noise — plot hooks that turned into “lore” entries, minor NPCs mentioned once, duplicate location names.
+The importer is tuned to over-extract rather than miss things.
+Expect some noise: plot hooks that turned into “lore” entries, minor NPCs mentioned once, duplicate location names.
 Use the preview to trim.
 It’s easier to reject than to re-import.

 Usage Limits

-Imports spend your monthly AI allowance.
-A one-chunk extraction is 1 AI request; an N-chunk extraction is N+1 requests (N extractions plus the unified review pass).
+Imports spend your monthly AI credit allowance.
+A one-chunk extraction is 1 AI credit; an N-chunk extraction is N+1 credits (N extractions plus the unified review pass).

-Import is intentionally the most expensive thing you can do with your AI allowance.
-A full book PDF can consume an entire tier’s monthly budget in a single run — that is by design.
-Every tier, including Free, can upload and import files as long as they have enough remaining requests.
-The cost estimate step always runs first so you see the damage before anything is charged.
+Import is intentionally one of the most expensive things you can do with your AI allowance.
+A full book PDF can consume an entire tier’s monthly budget in a single run, and that is by design.
+Every tier, including Free, can upload and import files as long as they have enough remaining credits.
+The cost estimate step always runs first so you see the cost before anything is charged.

 For current tier limits and pricing, see Subscription.